No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot Segmentation: Experiments

 Table~\ref{tab:pascal_sota} presents the mIoU and FB-IoU results on $\text{PASCAL-}5^i$ for both 1-shot and 5-shot settings.
 Our proposed DiffUp consistently demonstrated superior performance compared to baselines across various backbones.
-Specifically, with CLIP-ViT-B/16, our DiffUp achieved an mIoU of 74.6, outperforming PGMA-Net~\cite{chen2024visual} (74.1).
-When utilizing CLIP-RN50, DiffUp attained 73.6 mIoU, surpassing CDPN~\cite{guo2023clip} (62.9).
-Similarly, with CLIP-RN101, our method reached 74.9 mIoU, substantially exceeding CDPN (65.9).
-Notably, DiffUp exhibited more competitive results even when compared to the recent LLaFS~\cite{zhu2023llafs}, which leverages large language models.
-Similar performance gains were observed in the 5-shot setting.
-The visualizations in Figure~\ref{vis:timesteps-vis} illustrate the noisy intermediates at different timesteps.

-Table~\ref{tab:coco_sota} displays significant and consistent improvements on the $\text{COCO-}20^i$ dataset ~\cite{nguyen2019feature}.
-With CLIP-RN50 backbone, our DiffUp achieved a SOTA mIoU of 54.5 for 1-shot scenario.
-And it outperformed previous CLIP-based CLIPSeg~\cite{luddecke2022image} and IN-1K based AdaptiveFSS~\cite{wang2024adaptive} a large margin.
+Specifically, with ResNet50, our DiffUp achieved an mIoU of 73.6 and 74.5 in 1-shot and 5-shot settings, respectively, surpassing the current SOTA method by a large margin.
+With ResNet101, DiffUp achieved an mIoU of 74.9 and 75.7 in 1-shot and 5-shot settings, respectively.
+With ViT-Base, DiffUp achieved an mIoU of 74.6 and 75.8 in 1-shot and 5-shot settings, respectively.
+Notably, DiffUp is the first and only method that enables seamless backbone upgrade without re-training in the FSS field.